DevDesai444/EdgeSat-CV-Edge-Optimized-Satellite-Imagery-Classification/README.md

   +channels=high_res \
   +module=simple_vae \
   +evaluation=vae_base \
-  +checkpoint=/absolute/path/to/checkpoint.ckpt \
+  +checkpoint=demo_assets/checkpoints/edgesat_pretrained_vae_128_small.ckpt \
   +project=edgesat_eval
 ```

+For quick validation, you can either rely on the built-in staged download in `floods_evaluation` or fetch one event archive ahead of time with `scripts.download_eval_events`.

-### 5. Explore the notebooks
+### 7. Explore the notebooks

 - `notebooks/data_exploration_demo.ipynb`
 - `notebooks/training_demo.ipynb`
-- `notebooks/inference_demo.ipynb`

-These are useful for interactive walkthroughs, but they still contain legacy project wording from the research-code lineage.
+These are useful for interactive walkthroughs.

 ## Technical Caveats and Honest Notes